Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning: Introduction

+We also conduct a simulation study, which points to a compelling finite sample behavior of undersmoothed versions of our estimators under a sample size of several thousand observations.
+As an empirical application, we use Brazilian municipality-level panel data spanning March 2020 to May 2022 to estimate the effect of the continuously distributed second-dose COVID-19 vaccination rate on mortality.
+Comparing vaccination rates of 60\% versus 40\%, we find that higher vaccination coverage does not have a statistically significant effect on COVID-19-related mortality in the first two weeks.
+However, it leads to a statistically significant reduction in mortality after approximately four weeks, consistent with the expected time lag between infection and death.

 Our study adds to a growing literature on the semi- and nonparametric DiD-based identification of causal effects of continuously distributed treatments.
-This framework avoids potential misspecification errors of classical linear two-way fixed effects models - see, for instance, the discussion in \cite{de2020two}. \cite{callaway2024difference} consider a treatment that has a mass at zero (constituting control group), although might also take continuously distributed non-zero doses.
+This framework avoids potential misspecification errors of classical linear two-way fixed effects models - see, for instance, the discussion in \cite{de2020two}. \cite{callaway2024difference} consider a treatment that has a mass at zero (constituting control group), but might also take continuously distributed non-zero doses.
 This permits identifying the ATET of a specific non-zero treatment dose versus no treatment, under the parallel trend assumption that the treatment group (receiving a non-zero dose) and the control group share the same trend in mean outcomes under non-treatment.
-However, \cite{callaway2024difference} does not consider semi- or nonparametric estimation conditional on covariates. \cite{zhang2024} adopts a conditional parallel trends assumption in the continuous treatment context, implying that parallel trends are assumed to hold conditional on observed covariates, as previously introduced by \cite{abadie2005} for binary treatments. \cite{zhang2024} studies the canonical two-period model (with one pre- and one post-treatment period) in both the panel and repeated cross-section data, providing identification, estimation, and inference results using the double/debiased machine learning (DML) framework.
+However, \cite{callaway2024difference} do not consider semi- or nonparametric estimation conditional on covariates. \cite{zhang2025} adopts a conditional parallel trends assumption in the continuous treatment context, implying that parallel trends are assumed to hold conditional on observed covariates, as previously introduced by \cite{abadie2005} for binary treatments. \cite{zhang2025} studies the canonical two-period model (with one pre- and one post-treatment period) in both the panel and repeated cross-section data, providing identification, estimation, and inference results using the double/debiased machine learning (DML) framework.
+In a related work, \cite{Hettingeretal2025} combine two parallel trends assumptions to identify the average dose effect on the entire treated group in the panel setting.
+They adopt a similar framework as \cite{Kennedyetal2017} to establish a multiply-robust estimator.